 Belonging to the finance sector, BSE Ltd owns and manages the Bombay Stock Exchange.
-It provides transparent market and trading opportunities across various segments including equities, debt, derivatives, currency, and commodities.
+It provides transparent market and trading opportunities across various segments, including equities, debt, derivatives, currency, and commodities.

 BSE is one stock that doesn’t lack volumes and reacts actively to every small development in the company.
-On December 28, 2021, the stock opened 10% higher to Rs 2,000 per share against its previous close of Rs 1,835.
+On December 28, 2021, the stock opened 10% higher to Rs 2,000 per share against its previous close of Rs 1,835 and continued to boom.

 This sharp spike was propelled by the BSE Board’s decision to consider and approve the quarterly and 9-month unaudited financial statements.
 And also to consider bonus issues of shares.
-The market picked this development as a positive cue because bonus issues will drive liquidity in the stock and will make it cheaper for the investors in terms of acquisition cost.
+The market picked this development as a positive cue because bonus issues will drive stock liquidity and make it cheaper for investors in terms of acquisition cost.

 In addition to the bonus and T+1 settlement, there are a few other positive triggers for BSE.

 One, BSE is a net zero-debt company.
 And debt-free companies with such attractive valuations are hard to spot.
 Two, BSE Ltd holds a 20% stake in CDSL.
-And CDSL, being just one of two depositories in India, is also performing wonderfully both in terms of its performance and shareholder returns.
+And CDSL, being just one of two depositories in India, is also performing wonderfully in terms of its performance and shareholder returns.
 Lastly, NSE’s Initial Public Offer (IPO) with a valuation of whopping Rs 87,000 crores is around the corner.

-The stock is showing no signs of weakness and is trading not very far from its recently registered all-time high of Rs 2,373.
-However, one evident area of concern to take note of is the declining shareholding trend of both FIIs and DIIs.This amounts to a net decline in shareholding of 3.56%.
+The stock shows no signs of weakness and is trading far from its recently registered all-time high of Rs 2,373.
+However, one evident concern is the declining shareholding trend of both FIIs and DIIs.This amounts to a net decline in shareholding of 3.56%.

 Much of this is due to an increase in the interest rates in the US.
 And also the beginning of tapering of the economic relief packages.
-Similar is the case with DII’s where we saw a marginal decline of 0.03% in the shareholding.
+Similar is the case with DII’s, where we saw a marginal decline of 0.03% in the shareholding.